Hagfjall/EDA216-Database/README.txt

 	barcode-reader-ruta för pallar in till Storage -> bekräfta inläsning barcode-reader-ruta för pallar från Storage till delivery -> bekräfta inläsning

-Search:
+Search: (Innehåller inte någon info om BLOCKED products/pallets)
+	search for pallet-id
+	search for pallets of product
+	search for pallets of customer
-  Search for orderes that are to be delivired during a spec. time search for how many pallets that have been produced during spec. time search for pallet-id
+	Search for orderes that are to be delivired during a spec. time search for how many pallets that have been produced during spec. time

 Blocked pallets:
   Ingredient